EllaBrands/stanDev/Parallelism-using-MPI-in-Stan.md

 }
 ```

-Unless this can be made general, we'll also need an `fvar<var>` and `fvar<fvar<var> >` if we want those to be parallelizable.
-Should be a huge win for things like Hessians---embarassingly parallel speedups are possible.
+We could use the map function internally to implement Hessians.
+Then we'll have to think about load balancing.

-#### Primitive MPI
+#### Primitive MPI (parallel implementation)

 No need to synch for this one.
-It can be optional as the real speed gains come from reverse mode.

-It can be used for `double, `fvar<double>`, and `fvar<fvar<double> >` without need for synch.
+It can be tempalted to handle `double, `fvar<double>`, and `fvar<fvar<double> >` without need for synch.
 Anything involving `var` would need to synch.

 File `stan/math/prim/mat/functor/map_rect_mpi.hpp`: